 In particular, we employ quantum annealing as a pricing and separation heuristic in a branch-price-and-cut algorithm for the capacitated vehicle routing problem (CVRP).
 This hybrid approach bears two major advantages compared to solving the CVRP directly via QA.
 First, larger instances can be handled since the subproblems solved via QA are considerably smaller than the original problem.
 Nonetheless, both subproblems are NP-hard such that we cannot expect to solve them efficiently via classical algorithms.
-Second, multiple solutions to a single subproblem are valuable for the overall algorithm.
+Second, multiple solutions of different quality to a single subproblem are valuable for the overall algorithm.
 QA typically delivers several thousand solutions in less than one second~\cite{Tassef2022}.
 In a direct application of QA, all but the best solution are discarded.
-In contrast, the branch-price-and-cut approach benefits from a variety of solutions, and so does our hybrid algorithm.
-Although CVRP is NP-hard, even large instances can be solved to global optimality by modern branch-and-cut approaches~\cite{Lysgaard_2004,Pecin2017,Pessoa2019}.
+In contrast, our hybrid branch-price-and-cut approach benefits from all solutions below a certain cost threshold.
+Although CVRP is NP-hard, even large instances can be solved to global optimality by modern branch-(price-)and-cut approaches~\cite{Lysgaard_2004,Pecin2017,Pessoa2019}.
 We thus expect that our hybrid algorithm is outperformed by classical methods when using current quantum hardware.
 This is also confirmed by our experiments.
-Nevertheless, quantum annealing may improve in the future, such that the hybrid algorithm is not only interesting from an algorithmic point of view, but in the future also has the potential to be beneficial in practice.
+Nevertheless, quantum annealing may improve in the future such that the hybrid algorithm is not only interesting from an algorithmic point of view, but in the future also has the potential to be beneficial in practice.
 To summarize, this work demonstrates how limited quantum resources can help to solve problems of relevant size if quantum hardware advances.